Half An Hour From Paris

 No such book existed, so I started exploring the train network around Paris with a copy of the green Michelin guide to the Ile de France in my hand instead.
 As it was written for car drivers many of its recommendations turned out to be impractical, but the places themselves were always rewarding.
 Some of them, such as Conflans Sainte Honorine, became the starting point for further explorations on foot as I began to appreciate just how interesting and accessible the Paris countryside is, and how little-known it is to most Parisians, let alone foreigners.
 It took several years of happy exploration and discovery before I realised that I had enough material to write the book I had always wanted to read.

-Although there is now far more information about the Ile de France available online than there was when I first started exploring, some of it derived from An Hour From Paris, these lesser-known places tend to be mentioned superficially or not at all.
+Although there is now far more information about the Ile de France available than there was when I first started exploring, these lesser-known places tend to be mentioned superficially or not at all.
 Not everything is available online, and even if it is, it often helps to know beforehand exactly what you are looking for.
 The medieval stone bas-relief of St Furcy in the toilettes of the Café St Furcy at Lagny is not mentioned by the tourist office and the locals do not spare it a glance, although I did find it on an obscure website once I had discovered its existence.
-And Google does not go into detail on how to get to places like the Parc de la Poudrerie by train, or pick out the most rewarding route for walkers when they get there.
+And Google does not go into details of how to get to places like the Parc de la Poudrerie by train, or pick out the most rewarding routes for walkers when they get there.

 The thrill of discovering places like these a stone’s throw from Paris is what makes exploration off the beaten track so rewarding.
 I hope that you will enjoy these trips as much as I have enjoyed discovering and researching them.